omr-turbo/gc-arrays-tutorial/worksheet.md

 }
 ```

-The initializer is creating the header, and nothing else.
+InitBinArray will install the header, and nothing else.

 Implement the `BinArray` allocator: